 Let us think about our car crash for a minute.
 I said that you have never been on this road before.
 You have no data on the probability of a crash on that road.
 But it would be very easy to assume from the simple fact that you saw a crash that, if the road surface seemed poor, or it was raining, these facts contributed to the accident and made it more likely.
 But you have only one data point to draw from.
 This kind of inference is not valid.
 It is an over-extrapolation.
 It is little more than a guess.

 Our natural instinct is to form explanations in our mind, hypotheses, and to look for patterns and causes in the world.
 (Part of our training as scientists is to be suspicious of that inclination.
-Of course we might be right, but we have to be relentlessly careful and self-critical before we can conclude that we are.)
+Of course we might be right, but we have to be relentlessly careful and self-critical before we can conclude that we are right.)

 If we wanted to make a case that this location is an accident black spot, we would need to set up equipment and monitor the road for accidents.
-We would need to continue to observe the road over a substantial period of time to get the data we needed.
+We would need to continue to observe the road over a prolonged period of time to get the data we needed.
 This is called a natural experiment, where we don’t attempt to interfere with the conditions of the road but simply observe driver behaviour and car crashes.

 Alternatively, we might conduct an actual experiment and drive various cars down the road to see how they handled.
 Either way, we would need to observe many cars going past before we could make a realistic estimate of the chance of a crash.